Buses in Swindon: Original bus station

 Before 1966 Swindon had no bus station, and buses departed from street stops in and around Regent Circus.
 The first bus station was opened in 1966 on the site of former housing close to the bus depot in Corporation Street.
 Following expansion it eventually took up most of the land between Manchester Road and Fleming Way.
 The site was redeveloped in the 1980s on construction of the current facility, with the bus station replaced by office accommodation now used by Zurich Financial Services.

 Existing bus station

 The current bus station was constructed in the 1980s, adjacent to the former site of Thamesdown Transport's garages.
 It predominantly acts as a terminus for buses serving destinations outside of the Swindon urban area or non-frequent services.
-It is also used as a coach station, with services by National Express, Megabus and international services leaving from here.
+It is also used as a coach station, with services by National Express and international services leaving from here.